 Mr Pete Kercher

 The purpose of the Institute is to enhance the quality of life through Design for All by promoting, communicating and disseminating the theory and practice of Design for All as a tool for social and economic inclusion and innovation; undertaking studies of and providing information and examples of best practices about the relationship between design and inclusion; initiating design solutions to meet identified needs; encouraging active interaction and communication between professionals interested in the theory and practice of Design for All and building bridges between, on the one hand, these and other members of the design community and, on the other hand, all those other communities where Design for All can make a real difference to the quality of life for everyone.

-All fields pertaining to social inclusion and design in the broad sense of the term (places, products, information, services, systems, strategies), across the boundaries of DGs, with a special focus on the work of DG Enterprise and Industry, DG Culture, DG Connect and DG Justice, but also DG Regio, DG Research etc.
+All fields pertaining to social inclusion and design in the broad sense of the term (places, products, information, services, systems, strategies), across the boundaries of DGs, with a special focus on the work of DG Research & Innovation, DG Enterprise and Industry, DG Culture, DG Connect, DG Justice, DG Regio etc.

 Creative Europe, urban development, innovation, cultural & creative industries are only examples.

 Annual conference held in spring every year to study and disseminate the impact of Design for All in various areas of life: culture, work, tourism, housing, transportation...

 To increase awareness of the vital importance of design in general and Design for All in particular as a horizontal tool for achieving low-tech and relatively low-cost innovation in all areas of society, from the classical applications to the artificial environment, products and communications to broader applications to systems and strategies.

 Design for All is the tool for achieving, maintaining and improving social inclusion in a society whose demographic profile is changing drastically, opening up challenges for which conventional political theory and practice has no ready responses.